You don’t need the gym to get a good cardio workout. Try these endurance exercises for beginners in the comfort of your

 Endurance or aerobic training builds our stamina so we can sustain physical activities that increase our heart rate and breathing.

 Aerobic exercises include brisk walking, jogging, swimming, and cycling.
-And we’ll need great endurance to complete long-distance sporting events like the popular Standard Chartered or Sundown Marathon.
+And we’ll need great endurance to complete long-distance sporting events like the popular Marathon.

-As with all physical activity, endurance training comes with benefits like weight management, better heart health and circulation, and lower risk of diseases like diabetes.
+As with all physical activity, endurance training comes with benefits like weight management, better heart health, and lower risk of diseases like diabetes.

-Here are some endurance exercises you can do at home—yes, you can train while enjoying Channel 8 dramas on TV!
+Here are some endurance exercises you can do at home—yes, you can train while enjoying dramas on TV!
 Isn’t that an entertaining workout routine?

 With each episode being one hour long, you’ll hit the recommended 150 minutes of moderate to vigorous physical activity per week in no time.